KevinBatdorf/pinky-wasm/README.md

 Interactive demo here [http://pinky.cool.omg.lol](http://pinky.cool.omg.lol).

+The compiler code has been moved to a separate package, [pinky-compiler](https://github.com/KevinBatdorf/pinky-compiler) and published on npm.

 ---

 Pinky is a simple scripting language that is designed for learning more about compilers and interpreters.
 It has a very simple syntax and is designed to be easy to understand.
 Read more about it at [https://pinky-lang.org/](https://pinky-lang.org/).